Simonsbs/D290323ER/React/styling/HW2.md

 5. ** BONUS (R&D) ** - save the users to the "local storage" instead of just state (will stay in memory after refresh)
 6. use bootstrap to design and format the site - (recomended CDN)
 7. validate inputs, so that email is correct format, first name and last name are between 4-20 chars. and password is between 8-20 chars.
+8. add seed data (inital data) make sure site has at least 1 user so you can login :)